 Tap below to save 50% at checkout.

-Each sleep stage has its own role to play, and each one is crucial to having a good night’s sleep.
-Read on to learn more about the sleep stages, how they help your brain and body, and what your sleep cycle should look like if you want to be well rested when you wake up.
+Each sleep cycle stage has its own role to play, and each one is crucial to a good night’s sleep.
+Read on to learn more about the sleep stages, how they help your brain and body, and what your sleep cycle should look like if you want to be well rested.

 Your sleep schedule and regulation are determined by two processes: your homeostatic sleep drive and your circadian rhythm.